 It's easy to see why it's one of the seven wonders of the natural world

 Stretching from Cape York Peninsula at the northern tip of Queensland towards the city of Bundaberg in the south, the spectacular Great Barrier Reef has something for everyone.
-Whether you're a nature lover, underwater explorer or looking for a white, sandy beach to relax on, there are holidays and activitiesOpens external site in a new window to suit every taste and budget.
+Whether you're a nature lover, underwater explorer or looking for a white, sandy beach to relax on, there are holidays and activitiesOpens external site to suit every taste and budget.

 See the reef in 3D right here